keu/docs/software/namespace-pools.md

           - <your-namespace-2>
 ```

 2. Save the changes in your `config.yaml` file and update your Astronomer Software.
-See [Apply a Config Change](https://docs.astronomer.io/software/apply-platform-config).
+See [Apply a config change](https://docs.astronomer.io/software/apply-platform-config).

 Based on the namespace names that you specified, Astronomer creates the necessary namespaces and Kubernetes resources.
 These resources have permissions scoped appropriately for most use-cases.

 Once you apply your configuration, you should be able to create new Deployments using a namespace from your pre-created namespace pool.
 You should also be able to see the namespaces you specified inside your cluster resources.

-## Option 2: Manually Create Namespaces, Roles, and Rolebindings
+## Option 2: Manually create namespaces, roles, and rolebindings

 Complete this setup if you want to further limit the namespace permissions that Astronomer provides by default.

-### Step 1: Configure Namespaces
+### Step 1: Configure namespaces

 For every namespace you want to add to a pool, you must create a [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/), [role](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#role-and-clusterrole), and [rolebinding](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#rolebinding-and-clusterrolebinding) for Astronomer Software to access the namespace with.
 The `rolebinding` must be scoped to the `astronomer-commander` service account and the `namespace` you are creating.